20 Aug How A Podiatrist Will Treat An Ingrown Nail

 We have very specifics tools to get the nail out with minimal pain, in some cases when the nail is very infected or swollen we may use a local aesthetic.

-We will use specialist dressings, to help absorb and drain the toe.
+We will use customised dressings, to help absorb and drain the toe.
 Which will aid in the recover process.

 You will be advised to keep you toe dry when in the shower as this is where most infections come from.
 Place a bag around you foot and tape it on to you leg and keep it out of the main spray of the shower.